DataDog/system-tests/docs/scenarios/parametric_contributing.md

 If your usage does not require different parameter values, then [end-to-end system-tests](/docs/README.md) should be used as they will achieve the same level of behavior uniformity verification and test the feature on real world use cases, catching more issues.
 End-to-end tests are also what should be used for verify behavior between tracer integrations.

-System-tests are **not** for testing internal or niche tracer behavior.
+System-tests are **not** for testing internal or niche library behavior.
 Unit tests are a better fit for that case.

 ## Getting set up